Cabinet

 - Catherine Day (Photo: EU Commission)

-A cabinet is a group of important advisors to a president, a minister or a commissioner.
+A cabinet is a group of advisers to a president, a minister or a Commissioner.

-In the EU, every Commissioner has his or her own cabinet, typically with 7 advisors plus secretarial staff and a personal driver.
-There is now a requirement for cabinets to be representative of a range of nationalities.
+In the EU every Commissioner has his or her own cabinet, typically with seven academic or lay advisers plus secretarial staff and a personal driver.
+There is now a requirement for Commissioner Cabinets to represent more nationalities.

 Notes